 Purpose: Similar to the email address field, our phone number field is meant to collect additional phone numbers from your customer without changing/updating the main phone number they already have on their Shopify account.
 This field also has a validation rule in place so that only valid phone numbers can be entered by your customers.

-Purpose: The group field is a super handy tool to "group" together items on your form!
-This feature is particularly useful if you have a long form with lots of fields that your customer needs to fill out, and want to break it up a bit.
+Purpose: The group field is a super handy tool to group together fields on your form.
+This feature is particularly useful if you have a several fields that you want to keep together, which makes the fields within a group easier to target when using custom CSS or a form rule.

 Example: Let's say we've already collected standard info about our customer's dog like its name, birthday, size, etc. and now we want to collect information about the customer's other pets.
 In this example we've added a group field to our form and we changed the group field label to "Other Pets Group Field".
 Within the form, we added a few fields to collect data about the customer's other pets and you can see several fields that we've already gone over in this article.